keelanc/ISSoverTT/README.md

 ===============
 _by Keelan Chu For_

-A twitterbot.
+A twitterbot ([@issovertt](https://twitter.com/issovertt)).
 Tweets when the International Space Station will be above Trinidad & Tobago.
 Uses [Open Notify](http://open-notify.org/) for predictions.

 I host the bot on [Heroku](https://dashboard.heroku.com/home).
 You can see it working [here](http://issovertt.herokuapp.com/).

 Requires [node](http://nodejs.org/).
-You also need a Twitter App access token, key, etc: https://dev.twitter.com/apps/new See [this](https://devcenter.heroku.com/articles/config-vars) for help passing the Twitter API stuff to Heroku.
+You also need a Twitter App access token, key, etc (<https://dev.twitter.com/apps/new>).
+See [this](https://devcenter.heroku.com/articles/config-vars) for help passing the Twitter API stuff to Heroku.

 To install dependencies and run script: